gguuss/DietyOS/README.md

 * Crossfit / Industrious / Fit Body gym
 * Finding ways to feel good about yourself and having confidence in your appearance / loving yourself
 * Use your own body as a tapestry, what you think looks good looks good
+* Stop drinking alcohol and consuming sugar if you are trying to get into shape or control / limit your intake
+* THe Hacker's Diet (calories in / calories out)

 # Keyword for attraction:
 * Sapiosexual